Deep-Inelastic Scattering at TeV Energies with LHC Muons: Summary and outlook

 As a representative application of the physics potential of muon DIS at FASER we have quantified its sensitivity to the charm content of the proton.
 We have highlighted its discrimination potential to separate between the intrinsic and perturbative charm scenarios, and in the former case constructed a dedicated observable that enables the detection of the ultimate signal of intrinsic charm, namely an asymmetry between the charm and anticharm PDFs in the initial state of the scattering.
 This unique capability arises both from the excellent coverage of the large-$x$ region and from the combination of information provided by the FASER electronic and emulsion detectors.

 The results of this work can be extended in multiple directions.
 First, by quantifying the precision with which NC inclusive and charm structure functions can be extracted at FASER and studying their impact on proton and nuclear PDFs by following the procedure of~\cite{Cruz-Martinez:2023sdv} for neutrino DIS based on Hessian profiling and NNPDF fits.
 Second, the analysis of~\cite{Hammou:2024xuj} demonstrates that NC DIS data at the EIC enables breaking degeneracies between PDFs and BSM signals arising at the high-$p_T$ tails at the LHC, and hence one would like to assess whether this feature also holds for muon DIS measurements at FASER$\nu$.
 Third, recent studies have shown~\cite{Boughezal:2020uwq, Boughezal:2022pmb,Duarte:2025zrg,Bissolotti:2023pjh} how high-energy DIS at the EIC and LHeC~\cite{LHeC:2020van} can constrain Wilson coefficients in the Standard Model Effective Field Theory (SMEFT) that cannot be accessed with LEP or LHC data alone.
 Further studies found this also applied to neutrino DIS measurement at FASER~\cite{Falkowski:2021bkq, Kling:2023tgr}.
 Muon DIS at FASER$\nu$ should therefore be able to provide comparable constraints to the EIC and LHeC.
+Our study emphasizes that to achieve this potential reducing systematic uncertainties is essential, especially regarding the muon energy resolution and the minimum $n_{\mathrm{tr}}$ value in the event reconstruction algorithm.

 From the theoretical modelling point of view, the NLO {\sc POWHEG+Pythia8} simulations used in this work could be improved benefitting from recent progress in event generators for deep-inelastic scattering, such as accounting for charm mass effects in the matrix element~\cite{Buonocore:2024pdv}, matching matrix elements with different multiplicities~\cite{Meinzinger:2025pam}, increasing the perturbative accuracy of the parton shower to next-to-leading logarithmic order~\cite{vanBeekveld:2023chs} and beyond, and considering NNLO and N$^3$LO corrections to both the matrix elements and to the input PDFs~\cite{NNPDF:2024nan,McGowan:2022nag}.
 These potential improvements should be combined with {\sc PineAPPL}-like fast interpolation interfaces, to streamline the interpretation of the FASER measurements and enable their inclusion of global analyses of proton and nuclear PDFs.